sefyjo/timeline/README.md

 - posFrom: an int or float used to set the begin of zone on vertical axis
 - posTo: an int or float used to set the end of zone on vertical axis

-Every properties of the strippedZone object is required.
+Every properties of the strippedZone object are required.

 #### Legend